 These technologies are used by most websites as they provide useful insight into how the services are being used, as well as improving speed, performance and security, and enabling us to improve our personalisation of your experience.

 These are small text files placed in the memory of your browser or device when you visit a website.
 Cookies allow a website to recognize a particular device or browser.
 There are several types of cookies:

 There are a number of ways that you can influence how cookies are used on your particular device.
 Most commercial browsers (such as Chrome, Safari, Edge, Internet Explorer, Firefox etc) allow you to set preferences for whether to allow or block website cookies.

 They will also provide tools that allow you to remove any cookies that have already been set.
 Using the “Help” functionality of your browser, or an internet search, will help you to understand how to use these features for your particular browser.

-In addition to Google Analytics, we use a number of industry-standard Google services to provide particular pieces of website content.
+We use a number of industry-standard Google services to provide particular pieces of website content.
 These include:

 Each of these services involve our website making a connection to one or more Google servers, and may result in Google placing cookies on your device.

 By using Google Fonts, we make a connection to the Google Fonts API and, unless your browser has already stored a copy of the font in use (by virtue of visiting another website that uses it), your browser will download a copy of that font.